red8alx/requirement-analysis/README.md

 6. **Basis for "Done" and Release Planning:** Acceptance Criteria provide the objective measure for when a user story or feature is truly "done" and ready for acceptance by the product owner or customer.
 This clarity is vital for accurate progress tracking, release planning, and ultimately, successful project delivery.

 7. **Aiding in Estimation:** More precise requirements, backed by detailed acceptance criteria, allow development teams to make more accurate estimates of the effort required to implement a feature.
 This leads to more realistic project schedules and budgets.

+### Example
+Here's a brief example of acceptance criteria for a "Checkout" feature in a booking management system:

+**Feature:** Checkout Process

+**Acceptance Criteria:**

+* Given a user has items in their booking cart, When they proceed to checkout, Then they should be presented with a summary of their booking and total cost.

+* Given a user is on the checkout page, When they select a payment method and provide valid payment details, Then the system should process the payment and confirm the booking.

+* Given a user is on the checkout page, When the payment fails, Then the system should display an error message and allow them to retry or select another payment method.

+* Given a user completes the checkout, When the booking is confirmed, Then the system should send a booking confirmation email to the user.